JohannesSchroth/johannesschroth.github.io/_posts/2021-02-12-FlowCytometryinR.md

 ```

 ### Clustering
 We are now ready to start analysing our data.
 First we will use the Phenograph algorithm to cluster the data into different cell populations.
 We need to specify which markers we want to use for clustering.
-If you are using a large dataset I recommend using the following multicore version of Phenograph instead - [FastPG](https://github.com/sararselitsky/FastPG)
+If you are using a large dataset I recommend using the following multicore version of Phenograph instead -
+<a href="https://github.com/sararselitsky/FastPG" target="_blank">FastPG</a>

 ```
 cols <- c('CD4', 'CD8', 'Ki67', 'CD27', 'CD45RA', 'CD28', 'KLRG1', 'CCR7')